4. Actions: the model

 Pattern.actionModel03.hhmmss=String format is hh:mm:ss

-Past.actionModel03.dateInPast=Date must be on or before today's date
+Past.actionModel03.dateInPast=Date must be before or equal to today's date

 Future.actionModel03.dateInFuture=Date must be after today's date